Rushik-B/poke-google-calendar-mcp/README.md

 Create a Google Cloud project and enable "Google Calendar API".
 Create OAuth 2.0 Client credentials with Application type = Desktop app.

-**Important for long-lived tokens:**
-- Publish your OAuth consent screen (not just "Testing" mode) for refresh tokens to last longer
-- Add yourself as a test user if still in testing mode
-- The script will automatically request offline access with consent prompt to ensure a refresh token is issued

 Then run:

 ```bash